Springfield

-4 trip anchors Reviewed June 2, 2026 Student-visitor planning
+4 key places Reviewed June 2, 2026 Trip planning

 Naismith Memorial Basketball Hall of Fame building in Springfield, Massachusetts

-Basketball Hall of Fame and Springfield riverfront Springfield works best when the trip has a clear city anchor: basketball, museums, campus, or rail arrival.
+Basketball Hall of Fame and Springfield riverfront Springfield works best when the trip has a clear focus: basketball, museums, campus, or rail arrival.
 Photo: Quintin Soloviev, via Wikimedia Commons - CC BY 4.0

 Core read